McHammercakes/gator-blog/src/pages/test/index.md

 ---
-templateKey: "test-page"
-path: /test
 title: Test
 ---

-Test Post
+Test Post Adding to the page